Zamahele/TenantManagement/PropertyManagement.Web/README.md

 - Record all rent and deposit payments.
 - Generate and send payment receipts to tenants.
 - Track outstanding balances and payment history.
+- **Prometheus metrics** are used to monitor payment creation events.

 ### 4. Automated Notifications
 - Reminders for tenants about upcoming rent due dates.